engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

   :answer_b: pass by reference
   :answer_c: pass by const reference
   :correct: c
+  :feedback_a: Oops!
+Because vectors are large data structures, it is expensive to make a copy of them if we don't need to.
+  :feedback_b: Oops!
+Because we don't need to modify the vector, we don't want to use pass by reference.
+  :feedback_c: Correct!
+We don't need to modify the vector, but we don't want to make an expensive copy, so pass by const reference is the best choice.

   A function that checks to see if there are any zeros in a vector (and returns true or false).